-- Engineering Knowledge: Apply knowledge of Mathematics, Science, Engineering fundamentals and core Information Technology Skills to the solutions of complex engineering problems in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies and Software Design and Development. - 2.
-Problem Analysis: Identify, formulate, research literature and analyze complex engineering problems in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies and Software Design and Development reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences. - 3.
-Design/Development of solutions: Design software solutions for complex engineering problems in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies for a given specification with appropriate consideration for the public health and safety, security, cultural, societal and environmental considerations. - 4.
-Conduct Investigation of complex problems: Use research based knowledge and research methods in the design and conduct of experiments, organization, analysis and interpretation of data to identify patterns, produce meaningful conclusions and recommendations for complex problems in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies and Software Design and Development. - 5.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies and Software Design and Development with an understanding of its limitations. - 6.
-The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice in Data Engineering, Distributed Systems, Information Security and Management, Mobile Technologies and Software Design and Development. - 7.
-Environment and Sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - 8.
-Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice in managing information technology resources and in providing IT solutions and services.
+Engineering Graduates will be able to:

+1. Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+2. Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+3. Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+4. Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+5. Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+6. The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+7. Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+8. Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-- 9. Individual and Team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings to deliver reports, programs, projects, presentations and other deliverables related to information technology requirements of an organization. - 10.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - 11.
-Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a multidisciplinary team, to manage projects in Information Technology and related fields. - 12.
-Life Long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological changes.
+9. Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+10. Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-PEO vs. PO Mapping

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PEO1.
-Career accomplishments S S S M S M M S S S S S PEO2.
-Research S S S S S M M S S S M S PEO3.
-Sustained learning S S S S S L S L L L L S PEO4.
-Transferable skills L L L L L M M S S S S S
+11. Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

+12. Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+THIAGARAJAR COLLEGE OF ENGINEERING (A Govt.
+Aided, ISO 9001:2000 Certified Autonomous Institution Affiliated to Anna University)

+MADURAI-625 015

+DEPARTMENT OF INFORMATION TECHNOLOGY

+Programme Specific Outcomes

+B.Tech (Information Technology) Programme

+Upon the successful completion of B-Tech Information Technology, the students will be able to:

+PSOs for B.Tech Information Technology Corresponding POs PSO1 Provide appropriate IT solutions in Data P01, P02, P03, P04 Engineering, Distributed Computing, Information Security and Mobile Technologies domains.
+PSO2 Select suitable computer-based tools for the P05, P06 analysis, design and development of IT based systems adhering to professional standards and practices.
+PSO3 Exhibit teamwork skills with professional ethics P07, P08, P09, P010, and serve as effective member of societal and PO11, PO12 multidisciplinary projects